privacy-scaling-explorations/pse.dev/articles/a-technical-introduction-to-arbitrums-optimistic-rollup.md

 A block will be confirmed — permanently accepted in L1 and never reverted — if all of the following are true:

-- The 7 day period has passed since the block’s creation
+- The 7 day period has passed since the block's creation
 - There are no existing challenging blocks
 - At least one staker is staked on it

 A block can be rejected (destroyed) if all of the following are true:

-- It’s parent block is older than the latest confirmed block (the latest confirmed block is on another branch)
+- It's parent block is older than the latest confirmed block (the latest confirmed block is on another branch)
 - There is a staker staked on a sibling block
 - There are no stakers staked on this block
-- The 7 day period has passed since the block’s creation
+- The 7 day period has passed since the block's creation

 Take the following diagram as an example: